lightstep/integrations/collector/scylla/examples/compose/README.md

 ## Overview

- Name: natively exposes a Prometheus endpoint and the OpenTelemetry Collector has a [Prometheus receiver][otel-prom-receiver] that can be used to scrape its Prometheus endpoint.
-This directory contains an example showing how to configure Name: and the Collector to send metrics to Lightstep Observability.
+ Scylla natively exposes a Prometheus endpoint and the OpenTelemetry Collector has a [Prometheus receiver][otel-prom-receiver] that can be used to scrape its Prometheus endpoint.
+This directory contains an example showing how to configure Scylla and the Collector to send metrics to Lightstep Observability.

 ## Prerequisites